 I could devote several pages to each of the remaining titles in this series, but in that case I would probably still be at it months from now.
 Even though I may return to this in the future and do just that, for now I will give a brief synopsis of the remaining nine titles, with a re-cap at the end to reflect on the importance of this series in not only RAH's career, but to the SF genre in general.
 I want to point out again that the majority of these titles can be enjoyed by readers of all ages, both long-time SF fans as well as neophytes.
 They are classified as the "juveniles" solely because that is the way they were originally marketed and their main protagonists are juveniles themselves.
 There are at least four of them that, while I would not list them in a Top 10, I do consider to be among the best of RAH's career, equal to the "adult" offerings of many others in the field.

-Farmer in the Sky was the 1950 entry in the series.
-Bill Lerner is an Eagle Scout and star student whose life is just getting back to normal following his mother's death.
+Farmer in the Sky (full review HERE) was the 1950 entry in the series.
+Bill Lermer is an Eagle Scout and star student whose life is just getting back to normal following his mother's death.
 His father decides to emigrate to the Jupiter moon of Ganymede but wishes Bill to remain on Earth to finish his schooling.
 Bill is adamant in his desire to remain with his father and succeeds in being accepted for emigration himself.
 The rigors of the spaceflight to his new home, as well as the hardships encountered on the primitive outpost of Ganymede, are but two of the obstacles to Bill's acceptance of his new life.
 He also must adjust to the fact that his father has remarried - single men are not eligible for emigration.
 During the flight, Bill encounters other Scouts, and they form a new troop which continues its activities on Ganymede.
 This novel, in a condensed version and under the title "Satellite Scout," had been previously serialized in the Boy Scout publication, Boy's Life magazine.
 In 2001 it was awarded a Retro Hugo.

 The title of 1951's Between Planets refers to the fact that its hero was born in a spaceship in transit between two planets.
 Don Harvey's father is a native of Earth but his mother was born on Venus, and at the beginning of the story Don is on Earth at a boarding school while his parents are on Mars at a scientific research facility.
 His unique situation makes for divided loyaties when the Venus colony revolts against the authority of the Federation of Planets.
 Don's parents have arranged passage for him to Mars but his ship is comandeered by the forces of the Venus Republic and he is forced to choose whether to return to Earth or go to Venus.